Congress urges Postal Service to undo changes slowing mail | Times Leader

 “For 245 years, the Postal Service has worked to provide reliable, consistent and on-time delivery that keeps Americans connected no matter where they live — especially in rural areas,” Peters said.
 “Unfortunately, in recent weeks, I’ve heard firsthand from constituents, postal workers and local officials in Michigan who have encountered problems with the timely and dependable service they count on to conduct business, get prescription medications and critical supplies and even exercise their right to vote.”

-Democrats have pushed for $10 billion for the Postal Service in talks with Republicans on a huge COVID-19 response bill.
+Democrats have pushed for $10 billion for the Postal Service in talks with Republicans on .
 The figure is down from a $25 billion plan in a House-passed coronavirus measure.
 Key Republicans whose rural constituents are especially reliant on the post office support the idea.

 With her state’s vast and difficult terrain, “the Postal Service is a primary source of knowledge, commerce and basic necessities,” said Sen. Lisa Murkowski, R-Alaska.
 For Alaskans, additional help from Congress “is truly a necessity — not a convenience,” she said.